-The health and fitness services application for APS implements an MQTT server.
+The Health & Fitness services application for APS implements an MQTT server.
 The hostname or IP address and TCP port number of the server is provided in the APB resource.
-The exchange of messages between the PHG application and the health and fitness services application uses an MQTT server that is associated with the health and fitness services application, using the topics defined in clause 7.2.
-The following figure provides an overview of the exchanges between the PHG application and the health and fitness services application.
-The topic strings, as shown in Figure 9-1, are dependent on the PHG APBI, the services APBI and the message handlers used by different CCCs as described in the following clause.
+The exchange of messages between the PHG application and the Health & Fitness services application uses an MQTT server that is associated with the Health & Fitness services application, using the topics defined in clause 7.2.
+The following figure provides an overview of the exchanges between the PHG application and the Health & Fitness services application, as shown in Figure 9-1, are dependent on the PHG APBI, the services APBI and the message handlers used by different CCCs as described in the following clause.